Chris Evans (actor): 1997–2004: Early roles

 Evans's first credited appearance was in a short educational film titled Biodiversity: Wild About Life! in 1997.
 In 1999, Evans was the model for "Tyler" in Hasbro's board game Mystery Date.
 The special edition of the game included an electronic phone, which Evans is shown speaking into on the game box.

 In September 2000, he moved to Los Angeles and lived in Oakwood Apartments in Toluca Lake, a complex where he met fellow young actors.
 When he recalled of his experience during this time, he said, "You make a lot of strange connections with a lot of thirsty people, but you kind of are one of the thirsty people, too.
 It was a great time.
 It really was.
 It's like the L.A. welcoming committee".
 In the same year, Evans made his screen debut in a television film, The Newcomers; a family drama in which he plays a boy called Judd who falls in love with a girl (Kate Bosworth).
 Evans also had a lead role in the television series Opposite Sex which lasted for eight episodes.
-Lastly, Evans acted in an episode of The Fugitive named Guilt.
+Lastly, Evans acted in an episode of The Fugitive titled "Guilt".

 In 2001, he starred in Not Another Teen Movie, a parody of teen movies, in which he plays a high school footballer.
 The film garnered mainly negative reviews, but grossed $38 million domestically and $28 million overseas for a worldwide $66 million.

 In 2004, he had a lead role in The Perfect Score, a teen heist-comedy about a group of students who break into an office to steal answers to the SAT exam.
 The film was critically panned; Matthew Leyland of the BBC thought Evans' performance was "bland", and the cast had "little chemistry".
 Also that year, he co-starred in the action-thriller Cellular, with Jason Statham, Kim Basinger and William H. Macy.
 Evans plays college student Ryan, who must save a kidnapped woman (Basinger), after randomly receiving a phone call from her.
 Although the feature received a mixed response, Slant Magazine's review opined that "Evans proves himself a sufficiently charismatic leading man".
 In a retrospective interview, Evans remarked that some of his early films were "really terrible".